landonrichard/LRVault/Neural Networks/Programming An Evolving Neural Network.md

 Notice how each layer and subsequent hidden layer can have a different number of ==nodes== (neurons).
 This is because each Layer is held in an ==array==.

->The example layers above array would look liu
+>**The example layers above array would look like:**
 L1 - `[1,2,3]`
 L2 - `[1,2,3,4,5]`
 L3 - `[1,2]`

+The array of layers is then wrapped into a matr